GroupDebate: Enhancing the Efficiency of Multi-Agent Debate Using Group Discussion: Methodology

-Finally, the total token cost in MAD is $Token^{MAD} = \mathcal{O}\left( MTQ+(M^2T+MT^2)C \right)$, where $C$ represents the upper bound on the token number for each agent's response and the generated summary.
+where $C$ represents the upper bound on the token number for each agent's response and the generated summary.
 More mathematical details are illustrated in Appendix \ref{appendix:token-cost-mad}.

-\paragraph{Token Cost in GroupDebate.} In GroupDebate, we summary the outputs from other groups at the end of each stage.
+\paragraph{Token Cost in GroupDebate.} In GroupDebate, we summarize the outputs from other groups at the end of each stage.
 Here, we define the summary of group $G_j$ at the end of stage $s$ as $Summary_j^s$.
-We define the token cost in the summary generation after each stage $s$ as $Token^{summary}_s$.
-And token cost in round $t$ at stage $s$ is